-Rating Factor 1: Capacity & Experience (20 Points)
+Rating Factor 1: Capacity and Experience (20 Points)

-Sub factor 1: Agency & Staff Experience with Grant Administration
+Subfactor 1: Agency and Staff Experience with Grant Administration

-Sub factor 2: Program Sustainability Outlook
+Subfactor 2: Program Sustainability Outlook

-- Does the agency have an experienced staff familiar with administering federal or state funded programs? - Does the agency have local, state, or federal licenses/certificates? - Does the agency hold or have the ability to acquire the proper level of insurance for the activities proposed. - Is the agency experienced in carrying out the proposed program? - Does the agency have experienced staff familiar with program and financial requirements for shelter, homeless prevention or rental assistance programs to properly carry out the proposed activities? - Does the proposed program seem to fit in with the agency's Mission Statement? - Does the agency demonstrate that they have the experienced and proper level of staffing and staff's availability to carry out the project?
+- Does the agency have experienced staff familiar with administering federal or state funded programs? - Does the agency have local, state, or federal licenses/certificates? - Is the agency experienced in carrying out the proposed program? - Does the proposed program seem to fit in with the agency's mission statement? - Does the agency demonstrate that they have the experienced and proper level of staffing and staff availability to carry out the program?

-Evaluate how well the agency demonstrates the ability to successfully implement and manage publically funded (federal, state, and local) projects in a timely manner, consistent with funding requirements, AND the agency's experience working with similar programs (housing programs, emergency shelters, outreach, etc.) or programs with similar activities (case management, assessments, performance reporting, etc.).
+Evaluate how well the agency demonstrates the ability to successfully implement and manage publicly funded (federal, state, and local) projects in a timely manner, consistent with funding requirements and the agency's experience working with similar programs (housing programs, emergency shelters, outreach, etc.) or programs with similar activities (case management, assessments, performance reporting, etc.).

-Rating Factor 2: Addressing the Need/Extent of the Problem (60 Points)
+Rating Factor 2: Addressing the Need/Extent of the Problem (20 Points)

-Sub factor 1: Prevention Focus
+Subfactor 1: Prevention Focus